-Interim Ministry became a specialty after ministers and congregations realized that when a settled ministry ends, the next ministry will likely be either an intentional interim ministry or an unintentional one.
+Interim Ministry became a specialty after ministers and congregations realized that when a settled ministry ends, the next ministry will most likely be either 1) an intentional interim ministry, or 2) an unintentional interim ministry.

 In the time of transition between settled ministries, a congregation has a unique opportunity to enhance its strengths and better understand its weaknesses.
 Interim Ministry supports congregations in taking advantage of these opportunities, focusing on five general tasks: